Migraine and vertigo: two diseases with the same pathogenesis?

 Vertigo and migraine are known to be frequently associated.
 However, only recently, the etiological links between the two diseases are being investigated and explained.
 More and more interest is being attracted by migrainous vertigo, an isolated entity that might deserve inclusion in the International Classification of Headache Disorders.
 The authors briefly review the main links between migraine and vertigo.

-- Living, E (1873) On megrim, sick headache and some allied health disorders: a contribution to the pathology of nerve storms.
+Living E (1873) On megrim, sick headache and some allied health disorders: a contribution to the pathology of nerve storms.
 Churchill, London, pp 129–148

 International Headache Society Classification Subcommittee (2004) International classification of headache disorders, 2nd edn.
-Cephalalgia 24: pp. 1–160
+Cephalalgia 24(Suppl 1):1–160